IBM/ddlmig/README.md

 1. The tool is designed to allow each partitioned and local indexes (as many as possible) will reside on their own table spaces on target Db2 System.
 2. Each non-partitioned index will reside on its own table space which will have name of index in the table space.
-3. The table space naming conventions are :
+3. The table space naming conventions are:

   * "SCHEMA_TABLE_DATA" for data and "SCHEMA_TABLE_IDX"  for index for local indexes.
   * "SCHEMA_TABLE_PARTNAME_DATA" for data